eirik-kjonstad/modern-fortran-syntax/README.md

 # Modern-Fortran syntax

-Modern-Fortran is a [Sublime Text 3](https://www.sublimetext.com/) language syntax for highlighting of Fortran code.
+Modern-Fortran is a [Sublime Text](https://www.sublimetext.com/) language syntax for highlighting of Fortran code.
 It highlights modern Fortran (Fortran 90 and newer) and incorporates features introduced in Fortran 2003, 2008, and 2018.

 ## Installation via Package Control
 The easiest way to get the syntax is to install the package *ModernFortran* with [Package Control](https://packagecontrol.io/).